-The gender gap among parents of school-age children in the United Kingdom is related to the use of furlough schemes; there are more mothers than fathers recorded as employed but working zero hours.
-Furloughing accounts for most of the gender gap in labor supply of non-telecommuting parents with school-age children: if we exclude those who record zero hours, the gender gap turns insignificant.
-Hence, the data suggests that furlough schemes gave workers additional flexibility in dealing with the crisis, and that it was mothers of school-age children who used this flexibility to select into not working temporarily (i.e., asking their employer to be furloughed if telecommuting was not an option).
+The gender gap among parents of school-age children in the United Kingdom is related to the use of furlough schemes; there are more mothers than fathers recorded as employed but working zero hours.24 Furloughing accounts for most of the gender gap in labor supply of non-telecommuting parents with school-age children: if we exclude those who record zero hours, the gender gap turns insignificant.25 Hence, the data suggests that furlough schemes gave workers additional flexibility in dealing with the crisis, and that it was mothers of school-age children who used this flexibility to select into not working temporarily (i.e., asking their employer to be furloughed if telecommuting was not an option).26

 Table 18 provides a further breakdown of the results of Table 16 for the United Kingdom by allowing for separate interactions for more educated (BA degree or higher) and less educated (less than BA) workers.
-Here we see that the option to telecommute in the presence of children matters a lot more for highly educated mothers.
-Among telecommuting workers with at least BA education there is no significant gender gap in the impact of
+Here we see that the option to telecommute in the pres-

-&lt;sup>23The percentage point difference between mothers and fathers with a school-age child reporting zero hours while being employed increases from 2.2 percentage points in Q1/2020 to 5.2 percentage points in Q2/2020 and even further to 7.8 percentage points in Q3/2020.
+$^{^{24}}$ The percentage point difference between mothers and fathers with a school-age child reporting zero hours while being employed increases from 2.2 percentage points in Q1/2020 to 5.2 percentage points in Q2/2020 and even further to 7.8 percentage points in Q3/2020.
 For those with pre-K children, there is always a sizeable gender gap in those employed but working zero hours (18.5 percentage points in Q1/2020), likely due to generous parental leave policies.
 For this group we also observe an increases, but it is less pronounced: 18.5 percentage points in Q1/2020, 19.2 percentage points in Q2/2020, and 21.7 percentage points in Q3/2020.
 In contrast, the difference is stable for those without kids: 2.0 percentage points in Q1/2020, 1.5 percentage points in Q2/2020, and 2.3 percentage points in Q3/2020.

-&lt;sup>24In fact, if we exclude those who report zero hours, the impact of the pandemic on the gender gap decreases in absolute value from -10.7 to -1.0 and once we control for work type from -9.0 to -0.7.
+25In fact, if we exclude those who report zero hours, the impact of the pandemic on the gender gap decreases in absolute value from -10.7 to -1.0 and once we control for work type from -9.0 to -0.7.

-&lt;sup>25Adams-Prassl et al. (2020a) indeed find that UK mothers were more likely to initiate furloughing than fathers (as opposed to the employer), while no such gender gaps were found among childless workers.
+26Adams-Prassl et al. (2020a) indeed find that UK mothers were more likely to initiate furloughing than fathers (as opposed to the employer), while no such gender gaps were found among childless workers.

-the crisis regardless of having children.
+ence of children matters a lot more for highly educated mothers.
+Among telecommuting workers with at least BA education there is no significant gender gap in the impact of the crisis regardless of having children.
 In contrast, the gender gap among educated parents who cannot work from home is large.
 Depending on the age of the children and on whether we control for additional occupation and industry effects, the labor supply of non-telecommuting educated mothers falls by 13 to 20 percentage points more than the labor supply of fathers in this group.
 Among less educated workers, these gender gaps are small or non-existent.
 Thus, even though overall the gender gap in the impact of the crisis is small in the United Kingdom, even here we find that the clash of childcare needs and having to be at work during the crisis was a challenge for many mothers.